recorderB2/company_projects/README.md

 - The site language can be changed to English or Arabic.
 - Users can register on the site with the ability to view or change account information.

-## Manager Information
+## The Admin Information

-- Create your general manageron the database , And be sure to set (admin) column value to (1):
+- Create an account using (register) link , then if you want to make this account the admin of website be sure to set (admin) column value to (1) direct from database
-- Manager's data can be changed from the account page.
+- Manager's data (email/password) can be changed from the account page and dont set it direct from database.

 ### Control Panel